microsoft/playwright/docs/api.md

 - returns: <[Promise]>

 Sets the value of the file input this chooser is associated with.
-If some of the `filePaths` are relative paths, then they are resolved relative to the [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If some of the `filePaths` are relative paths, then they are resolved relative to the the current working directory.
 For empty array, clears the selected files.

 ### class: Keyboard